QueenPew/pi-meta/README.md

-# pi-essentials
+# pi-meta

-Bash script that basically installs a few useful Raspberry Pi things (Installs pi-apps and compiles Mesa for now).
-The purpose of this script is simple: it installs a set of essential/very very useful stuff.
+ Meta collection of pi scripts.
+Basically, this collects collections of scripts so you don't have to.
  # To run

-Do ./pi-essentials
+Do ./pi-meta

 # Notes

-Is there anything that should be added in this script?
+Are there any collections of pi scripts that are missing from this?
 File an issue!